What is a clinical trial?

 Phase IV, or “post-marketing”, is the long-term follow-up of a treatment while the treatment is authorized on the market.
 This phase allows to detect possible rare side effects or late complications.
 This phase is under the responsibility of the pharmaceutical laboratories and thanks to its close monitoring is called “pharmacovigilance”.

-Clinical trials with positive results on the use of Bumetanide to treat Autism have been performed on more than 120 children with Autism Spectrum Disorders.
-After two successful phase II clinical trials (Lemonnier et al., 2012 and 2017), Neurochlore signed a licensing partnership with Servier Laboratories granting it development and marketing rights in Europe.
-Two phase III studies are currently underway in several European countries.
+Clinical trials with positive results on the use of Bumetanide to treat Autism have been performed on more than 120 children with Autism Spectrum Disorders (ASD).
+After two successful phase II clinical trials (Lemonnier et al., 2012 and 2017).
+Then, several independant studies validated the effectiveness of this molecule on ASD.
+This permits to start a phase III approved by the European authorities.
+Neurochlore signed a licensing partnership with Servier Laboratories granting it development and marketing rights in Europe.

 The details of the studies are available on the following sites: